 So I quickly earned a TEFL certificate and took off for Asia, as far away as I could get.
 I taught English in South Korea, went backpacking through South East Asia, traveled around Japan, and generally just got my space from the real world.
 I continued freelancing while abroad, using my coding skills to build a few websites for businesses and help manage a website for an expat publication.
 When I returned to the U.S. about two and a half years later, I briefly considered breaking into a journalism-related field, like marketing or graphic design, but after thinking long and hard, the obvious answer suddenly became very clear: I should give web development a serious try.

-So here I am, working in the newspaper industry during the day and spending my nights and weekends coding, and I’m loving every second of both.
-Leaving my current newspaper job will be a bittersweet moment for me, but I look forward to a challenging, engaging, growing career in coding, which I believe will be my ticket to learning something new every day as well as indulging in a new hobby — publishing a zine (because I can’t not have print media in my life).
+So here I am, back to working my tail off in the newspaper industry while spending all of my free time coding, and I’m loving every second of both.
+Leaving my current newspaper job will be a bittersweet moment for me, but I look forward to a challenging, engaging, growing career in coding, which I believe will be my ticket to learning something new every day as well as freeing up my personal time to indulge in a new hobby — publishing a zine (because I can’t not have print media in my life).
 Oh, and paying off those pesky student loans, of course.

 If you read this far, thank you so much!